 Latency and execution delays

-Challenge: High-frequency trading or real-time configurations, and high-end AI models add latency.
+Challenge: High-frequency trading or real-time configurations in ai trading systems, and high-end AI models add latency.
 This impacts profitability and leads to slippage.

 Solution: Make models efficient (tip: use narrow architectures where possible).
-Utilize colocated servers near exchanges and employ inference engines, and use hardware acceleration.
+Utilize colocated servers near exchanges, employ inference engines, and use hardware acceleration so lower latency supports faster trade execution.
 GPUs (Graphics Processing Units) or FPGAs (Field-Programmable Gate Arrays) are required.

 Security and intellectual property risks